Skip to main contentScroll Top

 View of downtown Singapore as we are just leaving for St John.

-The ferry to St John and Kusu Islands is located at the Marina South Pier, the pier located at the back of the Gardens by the Bay.
-And the good news is that you can get there directly by metro via the line North South Line
+The ferry to St. John and Kusu Islands departs from Marina South Pier, the dock located behind Gardens by the Bay.
+And the good news is, you can get there directly by subway via the North South Line .

 Go down to the Marina South Pier station (NS28) then take the exit B, which is now open.
 Look for the bright orange ticket booth at the platform to get your tickets.